-A culture of “privacy by design” is the key to GDPR-compliant data handling and a conduit to a more engaged and transparent relationship with end users, according to panel hosted earlier this month in London by Adobe (CMO.com’s parent company).
+A culture of “privacy by design” is the key to GDPR-compliant data handling and a conduit to a more engaged and transparent relationship with end users, according to panel hosted earlier this month in London by Adobe (Adobe owns CMO.com).

 “Advertising, Data, and Tech in a post-GDPR World” included publishers, data processors, data controllers, and, of course, a room full of data subjects: people.
 This wide-ranging discussion took a look back at the months preceding and following the 25 May implementation deadline, and it articulated a shared vision for the future.

 In introducing the event, Adobe industry marketing director Mike Plimsoll emphasised the imperative to “weave privacy into the overarching experience, building it into the customer journey.”
 This approach, he said, will result in better user experiences and unlock the power of data.

 Here are five learnings CMO.com took from the all-things-GDPR discussion.

 Richard Foster, LiveRamp UK managing director, described how his company’s recent entrance into Europe–three years ago–meant that his team had been cognisant of the impending regulations from the start.
 As a result, the identity resolution specialist didn’t require significant changes before GDPR came into force, though it faced challenges nonetheless.